odoo/odoo/doc/howtos/web.rst

 .. note::

-    * the same widget is used in both "view" (read-only) and "edition" modes of a form view, it's not possible to use a widget in one and an other widget in the other
+    * the same widget is used in both "view" (read-only) and "edit" modes of a form view, it's not possible to use a widget in one and an other widget in the other
     * and a given field (name) can not be used multiple times in the same form
-    * a widget may ignore the current mode of the form view and remain the same in both view and edition
+    * a widget may ignore the current mode of the form view and remain the same in both view and edit modes

 .. todo:: most of this should probably move to an advanced form view guide